specadeso1/specadeso1/specadeso1.md

 My current goal is to become OCSP certified and start my penetration testing career as a Jr. Penetration Tester.
 I am also open to being part of a red team in any organization or enterprise, working with other teams to secure infrastructure and assets.
 I aim to acquire the skills needed to also do freelance bug bounties in my free time.
-My venture into Cybersecurity started with perfecting basic I.T. fundamentals that I continuously build upon.
-As I continue to build upon my skills in operating systems, network administration, and information security, I have decided to put my focus towards offensive security and mastering the tools, methodologies, and mindset required to excel in this area of security operations.

 ## Skills
 <img src="https://tryhackme-badges.s3.amazonaws.com/sphackz36.png" alt="TryHackMe">